Did Sgr cause the vertical waves in the solar neighbourhood?: Considering a simple model

 Beyond how the mass of the disc affects the asymmetry, we also want to investigate how the choice of tracers of the disc changes the observed asymmetry.
 This requires a different set-up than the investigation into the mid-plane density, because the tracers are all orbiting in the same potential but may have a different velocity dispersion.
 To reflect this, we integrate all of the orbits of the disc in the same isothermal potential with a mid-plane density of $\rho_o= 0.1\,\,\mathrm{M_\odot\, pc^{-3}}$ and velocity dispersion of $\sigma=20.5\,\, \mathrm{km\,s^{-1}}$.
 We then look at a set of five quasi-isothermal distribution functions which will represent the different tracers.
 The velocity dispersions are $\sigma=$ 10, 15, 20, 30, and 40 $\mathrm{km}\,\mathrm{s}^{-1}$.
 These velocities are chosen to reflect the span of velocity dispersion seen in the solar neighbourhood \citep[e.g.][]{ted}.

 In the top panel of \figurename \ref{fig:VD_pert}, we see the asymmetry for the five tracers with varying velocity dispersion.
 Clearly, as we increase the velocity dispersion, the magnitude of the asymmetry decreases.
-The fact that the change we see is mostly in amplitude and not period is not surprising.
-Each of the tracers are orbiting in the same overall potential, it is just their specific distribution function which is changing, but there is no change in the vertical frequency of the disc so we would expect the perturbation to have a similar period for all tracers.
+The fact that the change we see is mostly in amplitude and not the perturbation wavelength is not surprising.
+Each of the tracers are orbiting in the same overall potential, it is just their specific distribution function which is changing, but there is no change in the vertical frequency of the disc so we would expect the perturbation to have a similar perturbation wavelength for all tracers.
 Normalizing the asymmetry such that the last peak has the same magnitude for each distribution function (not shown) demonstrates that as we increase the velocity dispersion, the ratio of inner peak height to outer peak height decreases slightly.
 This means that as you look at higher velocity dispersion, not only is the overall amplitude of the asymmetry smaller, but the signal nearer the mid-plane is also weaker compared to the signal further out.
-There is also a small, almost imperceptible, shift in the period of the asymmetry, but it is nothing compared to the shift in the period that we see in \secname \ref{sec:mpd}.
+There is also a small, almost imperceptible, shift in the wavelength of the asymmetry, but it is nothing compared to the shift in the perturbation wavelength that we see in \secname \ref{sec:mpd}.
 We see similar effects in the vertical mean velocity in the bottom panel of \figurename \ref{fig:VD_pert}.
-The amplitude changes drastically, while the period changes only minutely, although more noticeably than the asymmetry.
+The amplitude changes drastically, while the perturbation wavelength changes only minutely, although more noticeably than the asymmetry.